uspki/policies/certificate-policy.md

 Registration Authorities as a function of the CA shall not generate Subscriber key pairs.
 Enterprise Registration Authorities as a participant as defined in Section 1.3.4 shall not generate Subscriber key pairs.

 #### 6.1.1.3 Subscriber Key Pair Generation
-Subscribers shall generate their own keys in compliance with Sections 6.1.5 and 6.1.6 and the Subscriber Agreement.
+Subscribers shall generate their own keys in compliance with Sections 6.1.5 and 6.1.6 and the Subscriber Agreement or Terms of Use.

 The CA shall reject a certificate request if the requested Public Key does not meet the requirements set forth in Sections 6.1.5 and 6.1.6 or if it has a known weak Private Key due to Debian weak key (see http://wiki.debian.org/SSLkeys) or a ROCA weak key (see Common Vulnerabilities and Exposures identifier CVE-2017-15361).